shreyasrajesh0308/chiller_vision/Update_10.7-21.7.md

 ![edged image](https://user-images.githubusercontent.com/41626118/87909347-b5eeab00-ca85-11ea-9df6-532346fe5c9d.png)

+## Present requirements

+1. The most urgent requirment is data corresponding to the use case.
+If the use case is only single object classification then more classes of single object images.
+If the requirment is multi object detection then images with multiple objects is required.

-8. We also require the specification of the embedded device we will be working on, in order to continuosly test if the developed model runs well on the edge device.
+2. We also require the specification of the embedded device we will be working on, in order to continuously test if the developed model runs well on the edge device.